An Ice Cream Party!

 ◊ Download this simple Party Planner to get started with your planning.

 The banner, cone and cup wrappers, party circles and ice cream cutouts were printed on regular paper (about 170-180 gsm).
 For the party signs and the food cards, I used thicker glossy paper / Card paper (250-300 gsm).
-Although I own a printer, I like to get everything printed from a professional printer since the quality is way better than what you will get from a home printer.
+Although I own a printer, I like to get everything printed by a professional printer since the quality is way better than what you will get from a home printer.

 As much as I wish to send physical invitations, I always get lazy and whatapp my invitation.
 Although, in my defence, I do take the trouble to design them.